 Cannabis will be dispensed with a safety information flyer, including advice about possible risks, the need to safeguard cannabis from children, and noting federal law.

-Cannabis could only be grown and processed by licensees in a secure, enclosed facility, using a seed-to-sale tracking system.
-DHEC and SLED must approve the plans.
+Cannabis could only be grown and processed by licensees in a secure, enclosed facility, using a seed-to sale tracking system with approved security plans.

-Medical cannabis businesses may not be located within 1,000 feet of a school, unless an exception is needed for DHEC must prevent an overconcentration in any area.
+Medical cannabis businesses may not be located within 1,000 feet of a school.

 A 24-hour secure verification system will enable law enforcement to verify ID cards.

-DHEC will determine application and registration fees for cardholders and medical cannabis establishments.
+DHEC will determine application and registration fees for cardholders and medical cannabis businesses.
 The fees must be enough to cover regulatory costs.